Simulation Mode: preview the AI, then trust it.

 Where this pillar leads

 Watch the AI decide before you trust it.
 That is the whole pitch.
-Read the transparency post for what the traces actually contain, then join the waitlist at mirox.pt/waitlist.
+Read the transparency post for what the traces actually contain, then start free at mirox.pt/signup.